cntehang/public-dev-docs/backend/scala/standards/style-guide.md

 **In general, observe the style of existing code and respect it.**

+Use [Scalafmt](https://scalameta.org/scalafmt/) in both IDE and sbt build.

 ## Naming

 - Use intention-revealing names which don't need explanation.

   - use `index` instead of `i`

 - Constant names should be in upper camel case.